stacksimplify/aws-fargate-ecs-masterclass/07-Microservices-Deployment/README.md

 - User management service calling notification service via internet using ALB.
 - Both services present in same VPC, same network and sitting next to each other and for communication going over the internet
 - How to fix this?
-- Service Discovery concept will be the solution for the same.
+- **Microservices - Service Discovery** concept will be the solution for the same and in our next section we will see how to implement that on **AWS Fargate and ECS**.